 Staying healthy and safe during your pregnancy is important for you and your baby.

-As well as looking after your own health there are some key things you can do to pick up any possible problems early.
+As well as looking after your own health there are some key things you can do to pick up any possible issues early.

 Help your baby stay fit and well